 - They think that they should be able to decide what medically happens to their children.

 While parental concerns should be taken into account, the truth is, this vaccine hesitation epidemic has led to an increase of infections in children.
-In January 2015 a measles outbreak in California happened.
-At the time 3.1 percent of kindergartners had nonmedical exemptions from getting the Measles Mumps Rubella (MMR) vaccine.
+In January 2015, a measles outbreak in California happened.
+At the time, 3.1 percent of kindergartners had nonmedical exemptions from getting the Measles Mumps Rubella (MMR) vaccine.
 Forty-five percent of the students who did not receive a measles vaccine or had an unknown vaccination status were affected.
 This outbreak spread beyond California boards, touching multiple states for many months.
 The argument that some parents have about diseases being gone is now null.
-The true reason that diseases have slowed in their exposure is that of these vaccinations and the protection they provide.
+The true reason that diseases have slowed in their exposure is that of these vaccinations and their protection.

 By 2030 it is estimated that there will be a deficit of 7,300-43,100 primary care doctors.
 Specialists will account for a shortage of 35,000-61,000 in 2030.
 The same report notes that by 2030, the number of Americans 65 years or older will grow by 55 percent.
 This will make the projected deficit of doctors even more significant.
 As patients grow older, they require two to three times as many services.
 More specifically, the growing older population will face a shortage of specialists.

 The opioid epidemic in our country has reached far beyond rural and urban borders to affect every facet of our population.
 According to the CDC, opioid overdoses accounted for more than 33,000 deaths in 2015 and 56,000 in 2016.
-The United States holds only 5 percent of the world’s population but consumes over 80 percent of the world’s opioids according to NCBI.
+According to NCBI, the United States holds only 5 percent of the world’s population but consumes over 80 percent of the world’s opioids.
 With numbers this staggering, there is no denying it anymore: prescription drug abuse and addiction have reached epidemic proportions.